animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 <div class="paragraph">

-To configure or adjust {data-store-name} logging, annotate your Spring, {data-store-name} client or server application class with `@EnableLogging`, as follows:
+To configure or adjust GemFire logging, annotate your Spring, GemFire client or server application class with `@EnableLogging`, as follows:

 </div>